Invoice requirements

 Send electronic invoices to government bodies

-Do you supply gooeds or services to the Dutch central government?
+Do you supply goods or services to the Dutch central government?
 Then you must send an e-invoice.
 All government organisations and other contracting authorities are obliged to be able to receive and process e-invoices.

 International invoices